Identification, Images, & Information

 Habitat

-Larvae in a variety of situations, but mostly associated with decaying plant matter from leaf litter to rotting fruits; some (esp.
-Pachygastrinae) under bark of fallen trees; larvae of Nemotelinae and Stratiomyinae are aquatic (various wet habitats: ponds, rivers, tree holes, seepage areas).
-Adults often found on leaves in sunny forest patches; some (particularly Stratiomyinae and some Clitellariinae) frequent flowers; adults of Sarginae and Hermetiinae usually found near larval food sources(5)
+Larvae mostly in decaying plant matter (leaf litter to rotting fruit); some (esp.
+Pachygastrinae) under bark of fallen trees; larvae of Nemotelinae and Stratiomyinae are aquatic (in ponds, rivers, tree holes, seepage areas).
+Some (esp.
+Stratiomyinae and some Clitellariinae) frequent flowers; adults of Sarginae and Hermetiinae usually near larval food sources(5)

 Food

-Aquatic larvae feed on algae, decaying organic matter or on other aquatic organisms
+Aquatic larvae feed on algae, decaying organic matter or other aquatic organisms

 Life Cycle